-CDT recruitment typically runs from November to April, to select students for the CDT cohort starting every October.
+CDT recruitment typically runs from November to April, to select students for the CDT cohort to start the following September.
 Selected applicants are awarded fully-funded PhD studentships (stipend and College fees) for four years.
-We consider applications from candidates with undergraduate and masters qualifications in a wide range of disciplines, including, but not limited to, mathematics, computer science, and electrical and electronic engineering.
+We consider applications from candidates with undergraduate and/or masters qualifications in a wide range of disciplines relevant to cyber security.

 Please explore the links below to learn more about the entry requirements, funding and eligibility, and how to apply to Royal Holloway's CDT in Cyber Security.